Jeinzi/libmswmm/README.md

 - Print project XML
 - Print video timeline, but without detailed information on title sequences
 - Print audio timeline
+- Generate an ffmpeg command to render the project
+  - This currently works only in simple cases:
+    - When the video timeline consists solely out of non overlapping video files.
+    - When the video timeline consists solely out of non overlapping pictures with equal dimensions.
+  - The title overlay and music timelines are completely ignored at the moment, as are effects.
-- Generate an ffmpeg command to render the project.
-This currently works only in simple cases, when the project consist solely out of non overlapping video files.
-String substitutions on the source file paths are supported, for example to switch `\` to `/` and `@:MyPictures` to something like `/home/jeinzi/Pictures`.
-The title overlay and music timelines are completely ignored at the moment.
+  - String substitutions on the source file paths are supported, for example to switch `\` to `/` and `@:MyPictures` to something like `/home/jeinzi/Pictures`.

 ## Building
 Just follow the commands in or execute make.sh.